 Simplify the tax code.
 The tax code should be simplified with the goal of reducing compliance costs for the private sector.
 Complex taxes impose costs on businesses that either reduce the return on investment or are passed on to consumers and workers.
 Promote fairness.
 Kentucky's tax system should promote fairness by creating a level playing field on which Kentucky businesses can compete.
 Double taxation, or pyramiding, should be prohibited, and tax expenditures should be carefully studied to determine effectiveness.
+Taxpayer rights should be enhanced and enforced to promote fundamental fairness in the application of tax laws.

-Revenue neutral changes.
-Changes in the state tax code should be revenue neutral and undertaken only to increase fairness and competitiveness and not to simply generate additional state revenue.
-While tax changes cannot guarantee tax neutrality for every Kentucky business, the goal should be not to raise net taxes on the business community.
+Revenue through growth.
+Changes in the state tax code should be undertaken only to increase fairness and competitiveness and not to simply generate additional state revenue.
+While tax changes cannot guarantee tax neutrality for every Kentucky business, the goal should be to ensure a competitive tax code that grows existing business and attracts new businesses to Kentucky.

 Continue to focus on spending.
 To keep taxes competitive, it is critical to examine expenditures and align them with economic realities.
 Reforming the tax code must be coupled with a continued commitment by the legislature to reform and prioritize government spending.